Uniforms and insignia of the Schutzstaffel: Uniform design and function

 While different uniforms existed for the SS over time, the all-black SS uniform adopted in 1932 is the most well known.
 The black–white–red colour scheme was characteristic of the German Empire, and it was later adopted by the Nazi Party.
 Further, black was popular with fascist movements: a black uniform was introduced by the blackshirts in Italy before the creation of the SS.
 There was a traditional reason, too: just as the Prussian kings' and emperors' life-guard cavalry (Leibhusaren) had worn black uniforms with skull-and-crossbones badges, so would the Führers bodyguard unit.
 These SS uniforms were tailored to project authority and foster fear.
 During the war, the German clothing factory that eventually became the international menswear powerhouse Hugo Boss produced thousands of SS and other uniforms.

 Once the war began, the black uniform was seldom worn.
 The combat units of the SS-Verfügungstruppe (SS-VT) and the later Waffen-SS wore a variation of the field-grey (grey-green) (feldgrau) army uniform with SS insignia.
 The majority of SS personnel wore a variation of the Waffen-SS uniform or the grey-green SS service tunic.
 Branches with personnel that normally would wear civilian attire in the Reich (such as the Gestapo and Kripo) were issued grey-green SS uniforms in occupied territory to avoid being mistaken for civilians.

-SS uniforms used a variety of insignia, the most standard of which were collar patches, to denote rank, and shoulder knots (which acted as shoulder boards), to denote both rank and position, along with sleeve cuff titles and "sleeve diamond" patches, to indicate membership in specific branches of the SS.
+SS uniforms used a variety of insignia, the most standard of which were collar patches, to denote rank, and shoulder cords, to denote both rank and position, along with sleeve cuff titles and "sleeve diamond" patches, to indicate membership in specific branches of the SS.